brentvollebregt/nitratine.net/posts/issues-when-using-auto-py-to-exe.md

 ### Lots of Errors Appear in the Output
 These warnings can be ignored in most cases.
 I have not currently found a situation where these are an issue, after-all, they are only warnings.

+[Khajiit Haswares had mentioned in a comment](https://www.youtube.com/watch?v=lOIJIk_maO4&lc=UgyAMbxkJiMcMpRb92R4AaABAg) on the video related to this project that if you add `C:\Windows\System32\downlevel` to your PATH variable, these dlls that were previously not being found can now be found.
+This is because the files missing are commonly found in this folder.
+Adding this folder to your path to now successfully locate these files can also speed up packaging times.

 ## Additional Information and Explanations
 Some things that are clear to people that use Python a lot are not always clear to new people.
 Here are some discussions of why and how things occur.